pafffko/netflix-prize-data/README.md

 $ systemctl start zookeeper
 $ systemctl start kafka
 ```
-To heck if kafka is running:
+To check if kafka is running:
 ```
 $ systemctl status kafka
 ```